 Full name / mailing address of recipients

-Before mailing, the Registrar’s office will also seal the transcript in an envelope and stamp it to verify that the document hasn’t been altered.
-The entire process shouldn’t take more than 10 business days to complete.
+When processing your request, the Registrar’s office will also seal the transcript in an envelope and stamp it to verify that the document has not been altered.
+Do not open this envelope if you have it sent to yourself.
+The entire process should not take more than 10 business days to complete.

 Still have questions?
-Check out our Transcripts FAQS for more information!
+Check out our Transcripts FAQS for more information on how to get college transcripts!